Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Climate alignment

-Being a Signatory to the Sea Cargo Charter does not preclude the use of carbon offsetting, but these are not considered when reporting emissions and assessing climate alignment under the Sea Cargo Charter: the full extent of operational emissions is captured in the assessment of climate alignment.
+Being a signatory to the Sea Cargo Charter does not preclude the use of emissions offsetting, but these are not considered when reporting emissions and assessing climate alignment under the Sea Cargo Charter: the full extent of operational emissions is captured in the assessment of climate alignment.

 Climate alignment